 Alexander the Great’s Most Important Achievements

-After conquering Gaza and defeating the Persian Emperor Darius for control of Syria and the Levant at the Battle of Pelusium, Alexander the Great went to Egypt, which was still part of the Persian Empire.
-On November 14, 332 B.C., he marched his army towards Pelusium (the Eastern Gateway to Egypt) and invaded Egypt.
+After conquering Gaza, Alexander the Great defeated the Persian Emperor Darius.
+He then gained control of Syria and the Levant at the Battle of Pelusium.
+Next, Alexander went to Egypt, which was still part of the Persian Empire.
+On November 14, 332 B.C., he marched his army towards Pelusium, the eastern gateway to Egypt.
+He invaded Egypt without opposition.

-Because the Egyptians viewed him as a liberator, and because the Persians had little control over the Egyptian people or respect for religion or culture, they welcomed him with open arms.
+The Egyptians viewed Alexander as a liberator.
+The Persians had little control over the Egyptian people.
+They also had no respect for Egyptian religion or culture.
+As a result, the Egyptians welcomed Alexander with open arms.

-He encountered no opposition or resistance from Persian forces and could easily enter Egypt.
-He then led his forces to the capital of Memphis and the Mediterranean coast, where he saw a piece of land between the sea and a lake with a reliable freshwater supply and ordered his architect “Democrats” to build him a city on that site, which became known as “Alexandria.”
-Egypt was one of the foundations of Greek civilization, according to him.
+He easily entered Egypt and met no resistance from Persian forces.
+He then led his forces to the capital of Memphis and the Mediterranean coast.
+There, he saw a piece of land between the sea and a lake with a reliable freshwater supply.
+He ordered his architect, “Democrats,” to build a city on that site.
+This city became known as Alexandria.
+According to Alexander, Egypt was one of the foundations of Greek civilization.

-Alexander declared himself the son of the god Amun-Ra to gain favor in Egypt.
-He restored Tuthmosis III’s chapel and the temples of Karnak.
-He offered sacrifices to the god Ptah.
-At the temple of Amun-Ra, he was portrayed as a pharaoh, with an inscription naming him “King of Upper and Lower Egypt, Lord of the Two Lands, Son of Re, Possessor of the Crowns, Alexander.”
-In October 331 BC, he conquered Egypt.
-He then advanced to Persia, where he fought a significant war.
-In 326 BC, he entered India.
+He used his diplomatic skills by declaring himself the son of the god Amun-Ra.
+He renovated Tuthmosis III’s chapel and the temples of Karnak.
+Alexander also offered sacrifices to the god Ptah.
+On the temple of Amun-Ra, he was depicted as a pharaoh.
+A text identified him as “King of Upper and Lower Egypt, Lord of the Two Lands, Son of Re, Possessor of the Crowns, Alexander.”
+After conquering Egypt in October 331 BC, he went to Persia.
+There, he fought a major war and was able to enter India in 326 BC.

 The Great Alexander’s Legacy